hooni0918/TokenScope/README.md

 1. Claude Code stores conversation logs as JSONL files under `~/.claude/projects/`, keyed by your workspace path.
 2. TokenScope maps your current workspace folder to the matching Claude Code directory.
 3. It parses every assistant response to extract `input_tokens`, `output_tokens`, `cache_creation_input_tokens`, and `cache_read_input_tokens`.
-4. Data is aggregated by session and model, then displayed in the status bar, tree view, and dashboard.
+4. Data is aggregated by session, model, and day, then displayed in the status bar, tree view, and dashboard.
+5. Cost is estimated by matching the model name against known Claude pricing.

 ## Token Types